 Verification is the name given to the process of systematically reviewing individual land values, based on risk.

 Verification must be completed with an understanding of the physical and market factors that influence value.
-You must have sufficient knowledge of the property to determine that the property is correctly valued.
+It is necessary to have sufficient knowledge of the property to determine that the property is correctly valued.